celo-org/docs/blog/03-15-2023-cUsd-based-Event-Ticketing-and-Management-System/cUsd-based-Event-Ticketing-and-Management-System.md

 ```

-The `getEvent` function is a public and view function in a smart contract that takes an unsigned integer parameter called `_index` representing the index of an event to retrieve.
+The `getEvent` function is a public and view function in our smart contract that takes an unsigned integer parameter called `_index` representing the index of an event to retrieve.
 This function does not change the state of the contract and can be called externally by any account.

 The function returns eight values, declared using tuple notation, that correspond to specific data associated with the event at the given index.
 These include the event owner's address, an image URL or IPFS hash, the event's theme or name, location, number of followers, price in cUsd, sale status, and whether the caller has followed the event or not.